johnbrumley/desma158/project-1.md

 **Due by Tuesday 10/3**

-This project will build off the official Unity [Roll-a-ball tutorial](https://learn.unity.com/project/roll-a-ball), so the first step is to complete the entire tutorial and have a fully set up project ready for part 2.
-Everyone needs to complete this project!
+This project will build off the official Unity [Roll-a-ball tutorial](https://learn.unity.com/project/roll-a-ball)

+*Complete the entire tutorial and have a fully set up project ready for part 2.
+Everyone needs to complete this project!*

 ![](https://classes.dma.ucla.edu/Winter23/158/wp-content/uploads/2023/01/rollball-background-2-e1672847701440-1024x273.png)